For the media

 Public meetings and media availability

-Metro’s Board of Directors meetings are open to the public and the press.
-The Board meets at Metro’s L’Enfant Plaza headquarters, 300 7th St. SW, generally on the second and fourth Thursday of each month. with a few exceptions.
+The WMATA Board of Directors meetings are open to the public and the press.
+The Board meets at Metro’s L’Enfant Plaza headquarters, 300 7th St. SW, generally on the second and fourth Thursday of each month.
 Agendas and presentations are posted on Mondays before meetings.

 See the events calendar for upcoming sessions